 Wisconsin has many unique places, from the World’s Largest Carousel, Troll-town USA, and even the Sputnik IV crash site.
-This is a roundup of those on top of our most interesting list.
+Keep reading below for a roundup of those on top of our most interesting list.

 This list will be ever-changing as we travel and see new and exciting things.
 We are often traveling, seeing something, and before you know it, we have turned the car around.

 1 ~ Sputnik IV crash site

 Manitowoc, Wisconsin ~ On September 5, 1962, a 20-pound piece of space junk that broke from the 5-ton Sputnik IV crashed in the middle of the street on the corner of N. 8th and Park, in Manitowoc, Wisconsin.

 This unique metal ring is now embedded in the middle of the 8th street to mark the crash location.
-To celebrate Manitowoc’s claim to fame, a space-themed festival, Sputnikfest, is held every year.
+A space-themed festival, Sputnikfest, is held annually to celebrate Manitowoc’s claim to fame.
 It’s named one of the “Top Five Funkiest Festivals” in the country by Readers Digest.

-Athens, Wisconsin ~ In the cornfield in the middle of practically nowhere is the Northwest Hemisphere’s Center.
+Athens, Wisconsin ~ In the cornfield in the middle of nowhere is the Northwest Hemisphere’s Center.
 There are 4 – of these spots in the world.
 One is in the middle of the Pacific Ocean, One is in the middle of the Indian Ocean, the third is in China in a remote unreachable location, and the last one is in the middle of a cornfield in central Wisconsin.